zhelyabuzhsky/stockfish/README.md

 ]
 ```

 ### Get Stockfish's win/draw/loss stats for the side to move in the current position
+Before calling this function, it is recommended that you first check if your version of Stockfish is recent enough to display WDL stats.
+To do this,
+use the "does_current_engine_version_have_wdl_option()" function below.
 ```python
 stockfish.get_wdl_stats()
 ```